Background pattern

 • nausea

-• allergic diseases including rhinitis and medication reactions (including anaphylactic shock)
+• allergic diseases including rhinitis and allergic reactions to the medicine (including anaphylactic shock)

 • antibodies directed against normal tissue